derekjonesaa/osticket-prereqs/README.md

 ![image](https://github.com/derekjonesaa/osticket-prereqs/assets/167825508/7bc8fbbc-ca26-41c5-996b-6db86d03c20b)

-Im using Remote Desktop technology which can be used with various operating systems, including Windows, macOS, and Linux.
+Im using Remote Desktop technology.
+Which can be used with various operating systems, including Windows, macOS, and Linux.
 It provides a secure and efficient way to access computers remotely, enabling users to work, troubleshoot, or collaborate from different locations.To set up and use Remote Desktop, follow these general steps:

 1. Enable Remote Desktop on the target computer: Open the System Properties on the computer you want to access remotely.
 Go to the Remote tab and enable "Allow Remote Connections to this computer."
 You may need to adjust firewall and network settings to allow Remote Desktop connections.